l2beat/earl/docs/guides/autofix.md

 title: Autofix
 ---

-Autofix is a ability of (almost) all validators to write missing assertion for you.
-When expected value is omitted, earl will fill it out with actual value.
+Autofix is the ability of (almost) all validators to write missing assertions for you.
+When expected value is omitted, **earl** will fill it out with actual value.

 Let's take a look at example: